Table of Contents

 If you have already submitted your application:

-If you know which CIC office is processing your application, send the completed form to the office mailing address.
-Consult CIC office mailing addresses.
+If you know which IRCC office is processing your application, send the completed form to the office mailing address.
+Consult IRCC office mailing addresses.

-If your application was already submitted, use the use the Case Specific Enquiry webform and upload the IMM 5476.
+If your application was already submitted, use this Web form and upload the IMM 5476.

 Pay the processing fee